danielriddell21/danielriddell21/README.md

 ## How the projects fit together

-The games and sims now share one engine — **crucible** — instead of each carrying its own copy;
-crucible in turn builds on narrata (narration) and ordinex (sorting).
-The actual `require` edges between my Go modules:
+Built using the `require` edges between my Go modules:

 ```mermaid
 flowchart LR